bartvandebiezen/css-conventions/css-conventions.md

 }
 ```

-### Do nest pseudo-classes, pseudo-elements, media queries, and states with Less or Sass.
+### Do nest pseudo-classes, pseudo-elements, media queries, and states with Less or Sass

 - Makes sure style and behavior of the same selector are grouped.
 - Nested pseudo-classes, pseudo-elements, media queries, and states should not be separated by an empty line.